chfour/nixos/README.md

 thats me

-git, vscode, mpd as a user service, a bunch of packages
+git, vscodium, mpd as a user service, a bunch of packages

 gui stuff only gets enabled if there is a gui